 Twelve (12) watercourses were crossed as part of construction.
-Eleven (11) were crossed by using an isolated dry crossing technique (dam & pump) and one was crossed by directional bore.
+Eleven (11) were crossed by using an isolated dry crossing technique (dam & pump) and one was crossed using the directional bore method.
 All watercourses were crossed using methods approved by the Department of Fisheries and Oceans, Ministry of Natural Resources and the Lakehead Region Conservation Authority.

 Watercourses were protected prior to, during and following construction by installing either sediment fencing or straw bales or a combination of each and by installing erosion control matting or by spreading broken straw bales.
 Disturbed areas adjacent to the watercourses were seeded following the installation of the pipeline.
-All watercourse crossings were monitored during construction by an Environmental Inspector and all watercourses will be inspected in the Spring of 2014.
+All watercourse crossings were monitored during construction by an Environmental Inspector.
+Watercourses were inspected on June 16th and 17th of 2014 to evaluate the sediment control protection and where necessary silt fencing and straw bales were re-established.